 Outbound calling also contributes to the general area of customer service and care.
 You can use this service to initiate welcome calls to new customers to demonstrate that their business is valued.
 Or, to verify new accounts and sales for fraud identification.
 Additionally, you can also call to follow up on a previous purchase or visit, ask how their service was, and if there is anything else you can assist them with.
 Such calls are warm-calling tactics that let customers know you care and are making the necessary effort.

 Most enterprises also use outbound calling to bring clients up to speed about new company policies or updates, to execute fundraising efforts, or to send out renewal and appointment reminders.
-E-commerce industries, specifically, can get in touch with “abandoned cart” customers to give them the extra push required to complete their purchase.
-Abandoned cart is a situation where the web visitor leaves the webpage without completing the desired action.
-For example, an individual on an online shopping site, puts items in their cart, starts the check out process, but then stops and abandons the cart.
+E-commerce industries, specifically, can get in touch with “abandoned cart” customers to give them the extra push required to complete their purchases.
+An abandoned cart is a situation where the web visitor leaves the webpage without completing the desired action.
+For example, an individual on an online shopping site puts items in their cart, starts the checkout process, but then stops and abandons the cart.
 With outbound calling, you can connect with these potential customers, resolve any concerns or questions they may have, and possibly offer incentives to make the purchase.

 Whether you are a B2B or B2C business, customer and client relations are paramount to your survival.
 Thankfully, outbound calling can be used by businesses across a variety of industries:

 - Financial services

 - Family investment and wealth management